plank/snapshots/README.md

 #### Unversioned Models

-For any models that have an association to a versioned model, you can use the `Plank\Snapshots\Concerns\InteractsWithVersionedContent` trait.
+For any models that have an association to a versioned model, you can use the `Plank\Snapshots\Concerns\InteractsWithSnapshottedContent` trait.
 This trait ensures that when a versioned model is related through a pivot, the versioned pivot table is used.

 Example: